ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/create.md

 ### Preview

-A live preview of the entry is available if the relavant Channel's [Preview URL](control-panel/channels.md#settings-tab) is set **or** the [Pages Module](add-ons/pages.md) is installed and a Page URI and template have been set.
+A live preview of the entry is available if the relevant channel's [Preview URL](control-panel/channels.md#settings-tab) is set **or** the [Pages Module](add-ons/pages.md) or [Structure](add-ons/structure/overview.md) is installed and configured with a URI and template.

 If neither is set, the preview button will have an exclamation mark (!) and will link to channel preferences page where Preview URL can be set.

 The preview will open a split screen that allows a live preview of edits.
-The template used to display the preview is based on the Page fields if set and the channel preview URL otherwise.
+The template used to display the preview is based on configured Pages/Structure fields if set and the channel preview URL otherwise.

 When the preview is triggered, it is being displayed side-by-side with edit screen.
 The size of preview container can be adjusted with mouse dragging its border.
 The preview is dynamically being updated as you change the fields.